triestpa/Police-Analysis-Python/README.md

 Name: stop_outcome, dtype: int64
 ```

 A majority of stops result in a written warning - which goes on the record but carries no direct penalty.
 A bit over 1/3 of the stops result in a citation (commonly known as a ticket), which comes with a direct fine and can carry other negative side-effects such as raising a driver's auto insurance premiums.
-The decision to give a warning or a citation is often mostly at the discretion of the police officer, so this could be a good source for studying bias.
+The decision to give a warning or a citation is often at the discretion of the police officer, so this could be a good source for studying bias.

-### 1.5 - Stops By Gender
+#### 1.5 - Stops By Gender
 Let's break down the traffic stops by gender.

 ```python